yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. From the Azure portal, select the Network Security Group associated with the build agent VM.
 Create an inbound security rule to allow TCP calls over port range 3000-3010.

-1. Find the IP address for the VM and browse to that IP address with port 3000.
+2. Find the IP address for the VM and browse to that IP address with port 3000.

-1. You can browse to the website and see the speakers and session pages; you can reach the web application from a browser and correctly open the port on the agent VM
+3. You can browse to the website and see the speakers and session pages; you can reach the web application from a browser and correctly open the port on the agent VM.

-1. Once you have seen the website running, you can stop the running node processes with this command:
+4. Once you have seen the website running, you can stop the running node processes with this command:

     ```bash
     killall nodejs